 WHAT ABOUT KEYWORD MATCH TYPES?

 When it comes to bidding on different keywords, you can let Google know how broadly you’d like your ads to appear.
 That means you keep better control over the relevancy of your marketing campaign.
 Your ads will display less often if only accept an exact match.
 However, it means they should only show to the right people.
 There are four different options from which you must select.
-They include:

 Selecting that option will mean your ads only display when someone types the exact keyword or search term into Google.